SO logo white

 WING CHUN

-The Internal Wing Chun of the Oriental School is the synthesis of four different lines, represented respectively by four Masters of this style: GM Yip Man, GM Tang Yik, GM Cheng Kwong and GM Cho Hung Choi
+The Internal Wing Chun of the Oriental School, founded by Sifu Mauro Gibin, represents the essence of ancient knowledge, the harmonious fusion of four great lineages, handed down by extraordinary Masters: GM Yip Man, GM Tang Yik, GM Cheng Kwong and GM Cho Hung Choi.

 GM Yip Man